open-webtech/awesome-webtech/README.md

 ### Infrastructure

 - [boringproxy](https://github.com/boringproxy/boringproxy) – Simple tunneling reverse proxy with a fast web UI and auto HTTPS.
 Designed for self-hosters.
+- [Seabreeze](https://github.com/seabreeze-project/seabreeze) – A really simple container orchestration tool with superpowers, optimized for the management of web applications.

 ## Protocols and Specifications